Search Project Overview

 -

-Tune Relevance
+Tune relevance

-For more detailed information, see the Tuning Relevance section of this guide.
+For more detailed information, see the Tune relevance section of this guide. |

-Indexing and querying content are merely the first steps of a successful search project: relevance tuning is also an important and recurring task.
+Indexing and querying content are merely the first steps of a successful search project.
+Tuning relevance is also an important and recurring task.

 The index provides built-in relevance through various ranking factors and weights.